Drongo’s Close Encounter with a Race Horse

 Gunnison Wrong Horse

-article by Tim Habel dated 27/1/96
+From a Herald Sun newspaper article by Tim Habel dated 27/1/96

 Sprinter The Gunnison yesterday was withdrawn from the Suni-Sandwich Handicap (1000m) at Moonee Valley when a routine stewards' inspection showed the sprinter's brands and markings didn't match his registration papers.